HMS Blanche (1786): Later career

-Captain Charles Sawyer took command of Blanche in January 1795, and captured a small privateer off Saint Lucia on 17 April.
+Captain Charles Sawyer took command of Blanche in January 1795.
+She captured a small privateer off Saint Lucia on 17 April.
 Blanche returned to Portsmouth for a refit in late 1795, before sailing to the Mediterranean in December.

 In 1796 a court martial dismissed Sawyer from his vessel and from the service.
 Sawyer had lost control of Blanche and the respect of his crew due to his increasingly blatant homosexual relations with two young midshipmen, his coxswain, and another seaman.
 Blanche's first lieutenant, Archibald Cowan, eventually wrote to Captain George Cockburn, senior captain of the fleet.
 The charges were "odious misconduct, and for not taking public notice of mutinous expressions muttered against him"; the court martial dismissed Sawyer from His Majesty's service on 17 October 1796, ruling that he was "incapable of ever serving in any military capacity whatever."

 Even before the court martial verdict, Admiral John Jervis in June placed Blanche under the command of Captain D’Arcy Preston.
 On 19 December Blanche was involved in an action with HMS Minerve against the Spanish frigates Santa Sabina and Ceres.
 The Minerve captured Santa Sabina, but though the Blanche forced Ceres to surrender, she was unable to secure her prize, which subsequently escaped.

-Command passed to Captain Henry Hotham in 1797, who continued Blanches successful cruises by capturing the 14-gun privateer Coureur on the Lisbon station on 20 November, followed by the 6-gun privateer Bayonnais on 27 December that year.
+Command passed to Captain Henry Hotham in 1797.
+On 5 February 1797 she and HMS Inconstant captured American merchantman "Fortune" 4 leagues off Marseilles while bound for Genoa.
+She was seized for suspected trading with France and suspicious papers.
+She captured the 14-gun privateer Coureur on the Lisbon station on 20 November, followed by the 6-gun privateer Bayonnais on 27 December that year.